wuyuanpei/KeyloggerRootkit/README.md

 - The ip address and udp port are preset by the attacker.
 - The keylogger also implements a timer that periodically checks ``key_buf``.
 If ``key_buf`` is not empty, a udp packet containing its content will be sent to the attacker.
 The period of the timer is preset by the attacker.

+Hiding implemented:
+To hide this module: kill -64 1.
+Check lsmod to see keylogger is gone.
+To hide any pid: kill -63 <pid>. e.g. to hide process bash with pid 2296, do kill -63 2296.
+Check ps to see bash is gone.